lisa-gold/meetings_transcript/README.md

 ## Description

-This application transcribes meeting recordings, summarizes them and helps identify and allocate tasks from the transcribed content.
+This application transcribes meeting recordings, maps speakers to their names, summarizes them and helps identify and allocate tasks from the transcribed content.
 It uses [OpenAI Whisper model](https://github.com/openai/whisper) for speech-to-text transcription.

 ## Prerequisites